 Students are recommended to obtain the Hepatitis B vaccine or sign a waiver acknowledging that they have been informed about the vaccine and decline to be vaccinated at this time.
 Proof of medical clearance with proof of immunity against Measles, Mumps, Rubella, Varicella Zoster, TB with PPD.
-Proof of flu vaccination is also required based on clinical site requirements.
+Proof of flu vaccination and COVID-19 are also required based on clinical site requirements.
 The student health office manages immunizations and vaccinations required for the program.